top of page

 December 2021 - January 2023

-Role: Game and Narrative Designer
+Role: Game Designer and Writer

 Platform: Binoculars and Outposts (proprietary)